mike-adeyemi/top_100_tiktokers_influencers/README.md

 Here are the key questions we need to answer for our marketing client:

-1. Who are the top 10 YouTubers with the most subscribers?
+1. Who are the top 10 Influencer with the most followers?
-2. Which 3 channels have uploaded the most videos?
+2. Which 3 Influencers have uploaded the most videos?
-3. Which 3 channels have the most views?
+3. Which 3 Influencers have the most likes?
-4. Which 3 channels have the highest average views per video?
+4. Which 3 channels have the highest average likes per video?
 5. Which 3 channels have the highest views per subscriber ratio?
 6. Which 3 channels have the highest subscriber engagement rate per video uploaded?